I recently replaced the hard drive on my computer with an SSD.

 First, the SSD is physically connected to the computer.

-Things to check before replacing HDD with SSDSo, you have a place to install the SSD and everything you need to connect it.
-You turn off the computer, open the inside, and do it quickly.
+Things to check before replacing HDD with SSD, you will be prepared for where to install the SSD and what you need to connect it.
+I turn off the computer, open the inside, and do it quickly.

 (2) Clone from HDD to SSD with cloning software